 Colors and Markings

 These horses are bred in many different colors, including bay, grey, chestnut, palomino, skewbald, and piebald.
 Grey horses are prized the most, though piebald and skewbald horses are also heavily favored.
 Horses that have white blazes and four white socks are believed to be lucky, so they’re also very popular.
+However, a white coat is a breed disqualification.
 Because black is associated with death and darkness, black horses are thought to be unlucky.